Home » Recipes » Meals/Main Dishes » Easy Beef with Snow Peas

 Instructions

-• In a bowl, add the soy sauce, vinegar, brown sugar, cornstarch, and ginger.
+• In a bowl, add the soy sauce, vinegar, brown sugar, cornstarch, ginger, and scallions.
 Whisk to combine.

 • Add the steak to a bowl or sealable bag, pour the sauce on top, and toss to combine.
 Set aside.